-You will study Stages 1 and 2 of the LPC, both of which are required by the Solicitors Regulation Authority (SRA).
-Stage 1 includes modules on Professional Conduct and Regulation, Wills and Administration of Estates, Taxation, Solicitors’ Accounts, and the three Core Practice areas of Business Law and Practice, Litigation, and Property Law and Practice.
-Stage 2 modules include Commercial Property Law, Employment Law, Family Law, Personal Injury Law, Housing Law, Alternative Dispute Resolution, and Immigration Law.
+In Semesters A and B, you will study Stages 1 and 2 of the LPC, both of which are required by the Solicitors Regulation Authority (SRA).
+Stage 1 includes compulsory modules on Professional Conduct and Regulation, Wills and Administration of Estates, Taxation, Solicitors' Accounts, and the three Core Practice areas of Business Law and Practice, Litigation, and Property Law and Practice.
+Stage 2 elective modules include Commercial Law, Commercial Property Law, Employment Law, Family Law, Immigration Law, Personal Injury, Private Client.

-In addition, you will study two modules on marketing for lawyers, and complete an extended project over the summer.
-You will leave us with the knowledge and skills required to be a practising solicitor, skills that are highly valued by potential employers, to bring in new business and also to better serve your firm’s existing clients.
+Finally, in Semester C, you will complete an extended research project over the summer.
+You will leave us with the knowledge and skills required to be a practising solicitor, skills that are highly valued by potential employers, to bring in new business and also to better serve your firm's existing clients.

 The University of Hertfordshire is well known for its great links with industry and the professions, its first-class teaching, high-quality facilities and dedicated staff.
 Naturally, this course is no different.
 Taught by practising specialist solicitors and barristers, it will equip you with all the up-to-date, transferable, interpersonal and practical skills you will need for your career in the legal profession.